 Anxiety and stress have a profound effect on the way you experience the stimuli of the world.
-Yet sensitivity to sound is rarely a standalone anxiety symptom.
+Sensitivity to sound is rarely a standalone anxiety symptom.
 Find your anxiety score, see what your other anxiety symptoms may be, and compare your anxiety symptoms - like this sensitivity to sound - to others.

 Understanding the Variations of Noise Anxiety

-Hypersensitivity to noise is somewhat of a broad term, because there are several different ways that someone can be "sensitive" to that noise.
+Hypersensitivity to noise is somewhat of a broad term because there are several different ways that someone can be "sensitive" to that noise.
 Depending on the way you experience anxiety, the noise may trigger irritation, or something much more substantial.

-If you haven't yet, take the 7 minute anxiety test I developed specifically to look at the way you experience anxiety.
+If you haven't yet, take the 7-minute anxiety test I developed specifically to look at the way you experience anxiety.
 Take the test here.

 Generally, the following represent hypersensitivity to noise.
 Remember, your experience may be different than others:

 - Quick Startle Reflex Anxiety is also your body on high alert.
 The more stress and anxiety you experience, the more you create a higher natural baseline of stress inside you.
-If that anxiety level gets too high, you'll be more prone to startling, because your body will be quicker to reaching the startle phase of stress.
+If that anxiety level gets too high, you'll be more prone to startling, because your body will be quicker to reach the startle phase of stress.

 - Stress Related Tension Finally, when you're feeling anxious, it can cause pressures in your body that may make you more prone to certain noises.
-These sounds may contribute to further tension headaches, or a feeling of unease that you have during an anxiety attack.
+These sounds may contribute to further tension headaches or a feeling of unease that you have during an anxiety attack.
 In some cases, this may even make the noises sound louder than before.

 It's also important to remember that you can experience this sensitivity even when you don't feel anxiety or anxious thoughts.
 Anxiety is a physical experience as well, and you may be tense even when you feel relaxed and calm, leading to noise reactions.